MRP ₹72

 Drug Warnings

 Abdine Ointment is for external use only.
 Do not swallow the medicine.
-Let your doctor know if have allergic reactions to medicines, an overactive thyroid gland (hyperthyroidism) or any other thyroid diseases, liver or kidney problems, fits, weak immune system and anaemia before starting Abdine Ointment.
+Let your doctor know if you have allergic reactions to drugs, an overactive thyroid gland (hyperthyroidism) or any other thyroid diseases, liver or kidney problems, fits, a weak immune system and anaemia before starting Abdine Ointment.
 Inform your doctor if you are undergoing any lithium therapy or treatment involving radioactive iodine.
-Please consult your doctor if you are pregnant or planning to conceive or a breastfeeding mother before using Abdine Ointment.
+Please consult your doctor if you are pregnant or planning to conceive or are a breastfeeding mother before using Abdine Ointment.
 Store Abdine Ointment at temperatures not exceeding 30°C.

-Drug-Drug Interactions Checker List
+Drug-Drug Interactions

 Habit Forming